SharkPlush/Aeon-AC-update-detection/README.md

  TODO:

  - Support devices with multiple batteries though I have no idea how they work.
+(In beta)
+   - If someone can, please help me test dual battery devices as I don't have one!
+You can open new issues here or contact me directly on Discord: SharkPlushy Matrix: @blahajshark:matrix.org

 To install run `sudo ./installer.sh`